-- Technology leaders, such as IT managers.
-This group is usually a key decision maker for technology sales, so they're the most common audience for technology white papers. - Business leaders, such as COOs, CFOs, and their direct reports. - ☐ Technology users, such as software developers, network administrators, or end users.
+Technology leaders , such as IT managers.
+This group is usually a key decision maker for technology sales, so they're the most common audience for technology white papers.
+Business leaders, such as COOs, CFOs, and their direct reports.
+Technology users, such as software developers, network administrators, or end users.
+It's natural to want your namer to target more than one of these audiences.
+After all, you'd li leaders typically have some technical knowledge, and they're likely to care about things like how your offering fits with their existing technologies.
+Business leaders, however, care solely about business benefits; they're drawn to case studies and real-world evidence.
+Don't expect them to read anything that contains technical jargon.
+These are fundamental differences, so while there might be some overlap in content, you should expect to create different papers for these two audiences.

 It's natural to want your paper to target more than one of these audiences.
 After all, you'd like the investment you're making to be as useful as possible.
 Sadly, this isn't usually possible.
 Each audience wants different things from your paper, and each has a different background.
 For example, you might hope to write a single paper for both IT leaders and business leaders.
-Yet IT leaders typically have some technical knowledge, and they're likely to care about things like how your offering fits with their existing technologies.
-Business leaders, however, care solely about business benefits; they're drawn to case studies and real-world evidence.
-Don't expect them to read anything that contains technical jargon.
-These are fundamental differences, so while there might be some overlap in content, you should expect to create different papers for these two audiences.
+Yet IT